DukeKrellington/eurostat-project/README.md

 # Eurostat Emissions ETL, Forecasting, and Dashboard

-This project ingests greenhouse gas emissions data from **Eurostat**, processes and stores it in a PostgreSQL database, applies time-series forecasting models, and exposes the results via both a **FastAPI backend** and an interactive **Dash dashboard**.
+This project ingests greenhouse gas emissions data from **Eurostat**, processes and stores it in an SQLite database, applies time-series forecasting models, and exposes the results via both a **FastAPI backend** and an interactive **Dash dashboard**.

 The system is fully containerized with **Docker Compose**.